Discovering Elementary Discourse Units in Textual Data Using Canonical Correlation Analysis: Suitability of CCA in modeling EDUs

 \item the best linear estimator of target variable Z with a\textsubscript{2} as well as its projection $\lambda$\textsubscript{a\textsubscript{2}} are equal. \end{enumerate} \end{lemma} \begin{proof} \ref{app2} \end{proof}

-It is evident from lemma \ref{lemma2} that the best linear predictor of a target variable using the projections is equivalent to the optimal linear predictor using the two views of input.
+It is evident from lemma \ref{lemma2} that the representations generated by CCA for each sentence are equivalent to the input sentence-pair.

-Although lemma \ref{lemma1} provides a probabilistic interpretation of CCA for determining low dimensional real vectors called latent variables, it is lemma \ref{lemma2} that highlights the role of the latent variables in replacing the input data thus justifying its designation as an encoding.
+Although lemma \ref{lemma1} provides a probabilistic interpretation of CCA for determining a hidden state that consists of low dimensional real vectors, it is lemma \ref{lemma2} that highlights the role of these representations in replacing the input data thus justifying its designation as an elementary discourse unit.